-All formalities must have been completed and the application received by the Education & Training Department of the Inn by the specified closing date.
+All requirements must have been met, and the application received by the Education & Training Department of the Inn, by the specified closing date.

 Applying for Call

-If you believe you are in a position where being Called to the Bar on the 30 November, instead of in July or October, would have a detrimental impact on your future career at the Bar, please contact Richard Loveridge.
+If you believe you are in a position where being Called to the Bar on the 30 November or later, instead of in July or October, would have a detrimental impact on your future career at the Bar, please contact Richard Loveridge.

 Trinity Term Call Night